top of page

 C.A.R. releases commonly asked questions document

 C.A.R. has received many questions about NAR’s proposed settlement of the antitrust class action lawsuits brought on behalf of home sellers related to broker compensation.
 The settlement is subject to final court approval; however, because the release of claims extends through the date of class notice, NAR will be putting practices changes in place in late July to avoid any gap in the release of liability.
-Here are answers to some of the most commonly asked questions (must be signed in to access).

 April 15, 2024